Meditate With Us

 You’ll feel welcome at any weekly class, retreat, or special event.
 We’re here as a place of refuge and to support you on your path.

 Meditation.
 No experience needed.
-Everybody Welcome.
+EveryONE Welcome.

 Featured Classes